domaframework/doma/docs/entity.rst

 .. warning::

-  All RDBMS does't support the SEQUENCE.
+  All RDBMS doesn't support the SEQUENCE.

 Id generation by TABLE
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~